The Toit language comes with its own package manager. This document describes how Toit packages work, and how users can take advantage of them.

 A package starts out as a folder with Toit files.
 If they are useful, it makes sense to create a package so they can be shared among different projects and so they can be contributed to the community.

 The developer now needs to register the package.
 TPM is decentralized and there can be many different registries, but Toit's registry service is a good choice as it is installed by default for Toit programmers.
-As of the writing of this document, the easiest way to register a package is to file an issue in the Toit registry repository.
+You can publish a package via the Toit package registry web-site.

 Registries create descriptions of the known packages and store them in a Git repository.
 The Toit registry is just a public Git repository with description files.